pawelszopinski/SQLPetProject/README.md

 _ - any character
 % - any sequence of chars
 WHERE column_name LIKE/NOT LIKE 'A%' (string is case sensitive) ILIKE (a%) (case insensitive)

+## Commenting & Aliases
+"--" - for single line
+/* ...*/ - for many lines

+### AS

+To change column name in a query output e.g.
+...
+COUNT (*) AS number_of_customers
+...

+## Aggregate functions

+e.g SUM,MIN,MAX,AVG (you can't list other column than aggregated) Can list many agg functions (separate by comma)